Divizia A (men's handball)

 The Divizia A is the second level of the Romanian men's professional handball system.
-The league comprises twenty one teams.
+The league consists of twenty-one teams.

 History

 This sport was first played in Romania in 1920.
 After a visit in Germany, a few physical education teachers introduced this sport in their classes.

 The Divizia A was founded in 1933 (in 11 players) and in 1958 in the current format with 7 players.
 The current champions are Știința Municipal Bacău (Seria A) and CSM Oradea (Seria B).